kazupon/kt-msgpack/README.md

 - size: the size of the database file.
 - (optional): arbitrary records for other information.

+### add
+Add a record.

+#### parameters
+- key: the key of the record.
+- value: the value of the record.
+- DB: the database identifier. (optional)
+- xt: the expiration time from now in seconds.
+If it is negative, the absolute value is treated as the epoch time.
+If it is omitted, no expiration time is specified. (optional)

+#### return value
+- true: success.
+- false: existing record was detected.

 ## License

     Copyright (C) 2010 FURUHASHI Sadayuki